derbyjs/racer/README.md

 Run the tests with

 ```
+$ npm install -g grunt-cli
-$ npm test
+$ grunt test
 ```

 ## Usage

 Racer can be used independently as shown in the examples, but Racer and Derby are designed to work especially well together.
 Racer can also be used along with other MVC frameworks, such as Angular.

-The previous version of Racer is mostly documented along with Derby.
+For now, Racer is mostly documented along with Derby.
 See the Derby [model docs](http://derbyjs.com/#models).
-The new version is similar, but lots of API specifics have changed slightly.
-New documentation is coming soon.

 ### MIT License
 Copyright (c) 2011 by Brian Noguchi and Nate Smith